briandhus/battleship/README.md

 # Battleship!
 Classic game of Battleship

-If you are concerned about ES6 compatability with your browser, npm install and then run babel.
-The script is in the package.json under babel.
+If you are concerned about ES6 compatability with your browser, npm install and then run build.
+The script is in the package.json under build.

 To begin playing, you can either: